New football field for Chilton; fewer officials means more Thursday night games

 “It’s a time commitment away from my family and kids,” he said.

-Finding substitute referees when the ones scheduled have to cancel is near impossible.
+Finding substitute referees when the ones scheduled have to cancel is nearly impossible.

 Because of the referee shortage, many games have been moved to Thursday nights to space them out over the two days.
 But that solution creates another problem, as volleyball games typically take place on Thursdays.

-Ultimately, the shortage of refereees will only be solved by a shift in culture, Peterson Abiad says.
+Ultimately, the shortage of referees will only be solved by a shift in culture, Peterson Abiad says.

 “We need a place where officials who are just starting can learn and grow in their craft,” she said.
 “We have to have some tolerance of the learning curve that happens with officials or we’ll continue to lose them.”